Coolomina/coolomina.dev/_posts/2019-09-28-hello-world.markdown

 You know when they say that you improve the knowledge of something when you try to explain it to other people?, that's what I'm trying to achieve with this *blog*, or whatever you want to call it.

-First blog entry will be about the internals of this blog and a brief introduction to continuous deployment.
+First blog entry will be about the internals of this blog and a brief introduction to [GitHub Actions](https://github.com/features/actions).